 - Blend on high speed, scraping down the sides from time to time, this step might take about 10 minutes depending on your blender.
-You want a very smooth, yet thick texture.
+You want a very smooth yet thick texture.
 If needed, add 1 tablespoon of water at a time until smooth.
 Do not add too much water, you want to use as least as possible otherwise the cheese will be too soft.

-- Transfer the mixture into a cheesecloth and pull it tight.
-Add a weight above it and let sit at room temperature for 10-12 hours.
+- Transfer the mixture to a cheesecloth and pull it tight.
+Add a weight above it and let it sit at room temperature for 10-12 hours.
 I placed the cheesecloth in a colander on top of a bowl.
 This step is important to start the fermentation of the cashew cream and drain possible excess water.

 - After about 12 hours, the cashew cream should have a slightly sour taste, like fresh cream cheese.
 Transfer to a clean bowl, cover with plastic film to touch and place in the refrigerator for about 4 hours.
 It will make the cashew cream easier to work with.

 - Cut strips of parchment paper and lay them in 3 small springform pans (I used two 3-inch cookie cutter rounds, stacked to make it taller).
-You want to cover the sides and bottom of the springform pans, you can also use plastic film if you prefer.
+You want to cover the sides and bottom of the springform pans.
+You can also use plastic film if you prefer.
 The goal is to prevent the cheese from touching the metal.
-Fill half of the pans with the mixture and press it down using plastic film so it doesn’t stick to your hands.
+Fill half the pans with the mixture and press it down using plastic film so it doesn't stick to your hands.
 Make sure the surface is flat.

 - Sprinkle a bit less than 1/4 tsp of ash on top of the cashew mixture and spread lightly with your finger.
-Don’t add too much ash, you want a very thin line, otherwise, the other half of the cashew cream won’t stick to the bottom one.
+Don't add too much ash, you want a very thin line.
+Otherwise, the other half of the cashew cream won't stick to the bottom one.

 - Finally, top the ash with more cashew cream, filling the pans to the top.
 Press it down firmly using a plastic film or latex gloves.
 Cover the pans with plastic film to touch and place in the refrigerator for 24-36 hours.

 - After that, prepare the ash mixture: in a small bowl, mix 2 tbsp vegetable ash with 2 tsp sea salt.
-Carefully remove the cheeses from their springform pans and salt both sides with about 1/4 tsp of the ash-salt mixture.
+Carefully remove the cheeses from their springform pans and salt on both sides with about 1/4 tsp of the ash-salt mixture.
 Do the same for the sides.
 Shake each cheese a bit to remove excess ash.

 - Line a clean baking sheet with parchment paper.
 Place each cheese on the baking sheet and cover with glass or plastic containers.
 This is essential to keep enough humidity and allow the mold to grow.
 Place the baking sheet in the refrigerator.
 I recommend setting the temperature of your fridge around 48-52°F.

 - Every day for the next 4-5 days, carefully flip the cheeses.
 The cheeses will still be very soft, like cream cheese.
-Don’t worry they will be easier to work with after a few days.
+Don't worry.
+They will be easier to work with after a few days.
 If droplets form inside the containers, drain them with a paper kitchen towel.
 If the parchment paper becomes too wet, change it.